LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 If a person is shot in an action movie, the realistic result is he drops to the floor.
 But that's not fun to watch, so instead the bullet knocks them off into the water.
 To enhance the beliveabiltiy, that happens every time someone gets shot (except for the main character, of course, he just bleeds).
 In our world, we need to get to a planet far away.
 Realism would say we need 200,000 years and a fuel tank the size of the moon, but that's not any fun.
 So we make up a magic super-fast travel system, and use it all the time.
 And we make up fictional documentation to back up our absurd creation.

 We still know it's not realistic, but we believe it anyway.
 Why?
-Because we want to, and we can belive it "exactly the same" every time.
-The real secret to making a believeable environment is to take advantage of just enough of what reality does give us to help our immersion, then make up stuff to keep people interested, and use that made-up stuff in a way that is consistent throughout the entire game experience, offer "believable" (again NOT realistic) explanations in case people DO question it, and use this made-up material in such a way that the people playing WANT TO BELEIVE IT.
+Because we want to, and we can believe it "exactly the same" every time.
+The real secret to making a believable environment is to take advantage of just enough of what reality does give us to help our immersion, then make up stuff to keep people interested, and use that made-up stuff in a way that is consistent throughout the entire game experience, offer "believable" (again NOT realistic) explanations in case people DO question it, and use this made-up material in such a way that the people playing WANT TO BELIEVE IT.

 It's called **willing suspension of disbelief**, people.
 That's the secret.
 NOT realism.